Alec74/movieSearchApp/README.md

 # MovieSearchApp ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

   ## Description
-* An app to search any movie and see the year it was released and the poster
+* An app to search for any movie
+* Clicking a poster displays more data about the movie selected
 * Uses React and http://www.omdbapi.com/
 * Built following the tutorial found at [Link](https://www.freecodecamp.org/news/how-to-build-a-movie-search-app-using-react-hooks-24eb72ddfaf7/)